F. M. Kirby Chair in Neural Repair and Protection

 Director, Neuropsychopharmacology Center

-NMDA receptors, AMPA receptors, receptor trafficking, synaptic plasticity, epigenetics, stroke, neuronal death, autism, Fragile X syndrome, Alzheimer's disease
+NMDA receptors, mTOR signaling, synaptic plasticity, epigenetics, autism, Fragile X syndrome, schizophrenia, stroke, neuronal death.

 Hwang JY, Kaneko N, Noh KM, Pontarelli F, Zukin RS.
 The Gene Silencing Transcription Factor REST represses miR-132 expression in Hippocampal Neurons Destined to Die.
 J Mol Biol 426:3454-66, 2014.
 PMID: 25108103